Don't Take It to Heart

-Don't Take It to Heart is a 1944 British comedy film directed by Jeffrey Dell and starring Richard Greene, Alfred Drayton, Patricia Medina, Moore Marriott and Richard Bird.
+Don't Take It to Heart is a 1944 British comedy film directed and written by Jeffrey Dell and starring Richard Greene, Alfred Drayton, Patricia Medina, Moore Marriott and Richard Bird.

-It was shot at the Riverside Studios in Hammersmith with sets designed by the art director Alex Vetchinsky.

 Plot

 When the ancient castle of the earls of Chaunduyt (pronounced "Condit") is damaged by German bombing during the Second World War, an ancient ghost is released from a chest hidden in an old wall.
 He is sighted by the butler Alfred Bucket and the maid when they come to inspect the damage, and he becomes front page news.
 Lawyer Peter Hayward joins a tour of the somewhat decrepit castle (conducted by the poverty-stricken, but unconcerned Lord Chaunduyt, incognito), and admires portraits of a young woman, who turns out to be Lady Mary, the present lord's daughter.

 When Peter comes to look at manuscripts that were also uncovered by the bombing, he is pleasantly surprised to find that his lordship has forgotten the appointment, but Lady Mary has returned home and can be persuaded to assist him.
 (She has socialist tendencies and is engaged to commoner George Bucket, much to her snobbish aunt's displeasure.)
 They spend much time together; after a week, Peter asks Mary if she was only trying to help sell the manuscripts.
 She admits it is important to her father, then tells him she has to go away the next day when he makes it clear he is attracted to her.
 When Peter asks when she found out, she tells him it was half a minute ago.

 In the local pub, the ghost tries to engage a somewhat inebriated Peter to take on a case after Pike ploughs up a cricket pitch; over 400 years, his conscience has grown to bother him that he fenced in land that did not belong to him.